MustafaLotfi/Owleye/README.md

 ![Screenshot 2024-03-16 201348](https://github.com/MustafaLotfi/Owleye/assets/53625380/9ba0751f-ac96-46cd-a878-053a7e55158c)

-### Input-output model
+### In-out model

 A model called io is trained to see whether the user is looking into the screen or not.
-This model is in the "models" folder.
+This is because the et model always predict a point, no matter the user is looking inside of the screen or outside of it.
+So, because the et (base models) are trained using the data of inside of the screen, the et models can't extrapolate when the user is looking outside of the screen.
+This model is in the "models/io" folder.

 ## Limitations and future works
 **1) Recunstructing whole code:** The structure of the code is terrible:)) Owleye is made in 2021 and I have not dedicated so much of time to improve it since then.
 Therefore, a lot of things have changed.
 The structure of the code totally can be redesigned to reach a better performance.
 The code can be more object oriented. the libraries (mediapipe and tensorflow) have changed a lot.
 So, the algorithm can be rewritten considering the changes.